benjojo/traceroute-haiku/README.md

 >
 >author.Polona.Oblak

-I then wrote the networking config to route a /48 of IPv6 space to a raspberry pi on my shelf, and got to writing the TUN adapter, the idea was to do something like this:
+I then wrote the networking config to route a /48 of IPv6 space to a Raspberry Pi on my shelf, and got to writing the TUN adapter.
+The idea was to do something like this:

 ![networking stack diagram](/blog-images/image5.png)

-Thankfully the process to generate TTL/Hop limit expired packets is fairly easy, and you can find the code to do this here: https://github.com/benjojo/traceroute-haiku/blob/master/haiku-tun/main.go
+Thankfully the process to generate "TTL/Hop limit expired" packets is fairly easy, and you can find the code to do this here: https://github.com/benjojo/traceroute-haiku/blob/master/haiku-tun/main.go

 All wrapped up in a basic systemd service and we are good to go: